Conformal blocks attached to twisted groups: The sheaf of covacua and of conformal blocks

-\proof This is essentially a consequence of \cite[Lemma 2.5.2]{sorger1996formule}.
-As this is a local statement, we can assume that $\Ll \cong R((t))$ and we can fix an isomorphism $\hL \cong \gL$.
+\proof It is enough to show that the $\Oo_S$-module $\VV_\ell(\V_1, \dots, \V_n)_X$ is coherent and we show it in the case $n=1$.
+We furthermore observe that this is essentially a consequence of \cite[Lemma 2.5.2]{sorger1996formule}.
+As this is a local statement, we can assume that $\Ll \cong R(\!(t)\!)$ and we can fix an isomorphism $\hL \cong \gL$.
 Observe that the quotient $\hA \Qsx \hL \Qdx F^0\hL$ is a finitely generated $R$-module as it computes $H^1(X,\h)$ and $\h$ is locally free over $X$.
 This implies that $\hA \Qsx \HhL \Qdx F^1\hL$ is finitely generated too over $R$ and so we can choose finitely many generators $e_1, \dots, e_n$ so that we can write which in terms of enveloping algebras becomes thing that can be proven using induction on the length of elements of $U\HhL$.

-We can furthermore assume that the elements $e_i$ acts locally nilpotently on $\Hhn{\V}$, meaning that there exists $M \in \NN$ such that $e_i^{\circ M}$ acts trivially on $\Hhn{\V}$.
+We can furthermore assume that the elements $e_i$ acts locally nilpotently on $\Hhn{\V}$, meaning that there exists $M \in \ZZ_{> 0}$ such that $e_i^{\circ M}$ acts trivially on $\Hhn{\V}$.
 In fact we might use the isomorphism $\hL$ with $\gL$ and the Cartan decomposition of $\g=\mathfrak{t} \oplus_{\alpha \in R(\g,\mathfrak{t})} \g_\alpha$.
 The algebras $\g_{\alpha}$'s are nilpotent and generate $\g$, so that $\gL$ is generated by $\oplus_{\alpha \in R(\g,\mathfrak{t})} \g_\alpha\Ll$.
 This means that also the elements $e_i$ are generated by elements of $\oplus_{\alpha \in R(\g,\mathfrak{t})}\g^\alpha\Ll$ so that, up to replace $e_i$ with a choice of nilpotent generators, we can ensure that all the $e_i$'s live in $\oplus_{\alpha \in R(\g,\mathfrak{t})}\g^\alpha\Ll$ and so using Corollary \ref{cor-propHhn} (\ref{HhnVintegrtw}) the $e_i$'s will act locally nilpotently on $\Hhn{\V}$.

 It follows that and that